jponge/website/content/posts/updates-october-2025/index.md

 As [announced in February 2025](https://www.redhat.com/en/blog/evolving-our-middleware-strategy), I have transferred from Red Hat to IBM.

-You can read more about it from [Mark Little's blog](https://markclittle.blogspot.com/2025/03/red-hat-middleware-moving-to-ibm.html).
+You can read another perspective about the move from [Mark Little's blog](https://markclittle.blogspot.com/2025/03/red-hat-middleware-moving-to-ibm.html).

 I am now working for a different company, but on a daily basis nothing has really changed.
-We are still working on making modern Java awesome 😎
+We are still working on **making modern Java awesome** 😎

 ## Java Champion